How to avoid IR35 in 2021

 How many clients do I have?

-Does my business operation include advertising and other business activity?
+Does my business include other business activities?

 Answering the above questions will indicate whether you are within the scope of IR35 and whether you should be making alterations to your business model now.